SlicBeat Documentation

 Sample Instruments

 Load audio samples and play them back at different pitches.
 Supported formats: WAV, AIF, AIFF, MP3, M4A, CAF.
+A built-in waveform editor displays the sample with visual slice markers and loop region highlighting.

 Sample instrument parameters:

-Synth Instruments
+Looms Synth

 Create a synthesizer powered by the Mutable Instruments Plaits engine.
-Choose from 24 synthesis algorithms across four categories:
+Choose from 21 synthesis algorithms across four categories:

 Digital Synthesis: Granular, Additive, Wavetable, Wave Terrain, Harmonic Chord, Speech Synthesis, Chiptune, String Machine